 This resource consists of declassified government documents from 1945 to the present.
-Topics include U.S. policy toward critical world events, including military,
+For example, topics of U.S. policy toward critical world events, including military,

 Intelligence, diplomatic, and human rights dimensions.

 This database provides information about several hundred international music publications from over 20 countries.
-It also contains articles from more than 140 music journals.
+Additionally, it contains articles from more than 140 music journals.

 Periodicals Archive Online is a major collection of older scholarly magazines in subject areas such as the arts, humanities, and social sciences.
-The database covers more than two centuries of content, 37 key subject areas, and multiple languages.
+For example, the database covers more than two centuries of content, 37 key subject areas, and multiple languages.